izzo2323/README-Generator/README.md

   - [Questions](#Questions)

   ## Installation
-  Clone the repository and run npm install
+  Simply clone the repository to your machine, move to the correct directory, and run the command npm install

   ## Usage
-  Once cloned and npm install is run the program is launched by simply typing node index
+  Once the correct files have been installed the application is run by typing the command node index.js

   ## License
    ![GitHub License](https://img.shields.io/badge/MIT-Version-blue)